-After the dismissal of the Liturgy the Rector preached a brief sermon addressing the thoughts of his Russian homily.
+After the dismissal of the Liturgy the Rector made the announcements regarding parish events in the coming month of February.